coderbyheart/nrfcloud-udp-proxy/About.md

 so it sends the messages intended for nRF Connect for Cloud MQTT broker to an _UDP proxy_ instead.
 To simplify the communication we decided to not authenticate the devices any more and only use the IMEI of a device as an identifier.
-This removed the need for the rather complicated process of flashing certificates to devices and associating them with an nRF Connect for Cloud account; this is the task of the proxy server.
+This removed the need for flashing certificates to devices and associating them with an nRF Connect for Cloud account; this is the task of the proxy server.

 The proxy server (written in Node.js and running on an AWS EC2 t2.micro instance) listens for incoming messages in the format